Committee of Catholics to Fight Anti-Semitism: The Committee of Catholics for Human Rights

-In August 1939 group changed its name to the Committee of Catholics for Human Rights (CCHR) and the name of their publication to the Voice for Human Rights.
+In August 1939, the group changed its name to the Committee of Catholics for Human Rights (CCHR) and the name of their publication to the Voice for Human Rights.
 According to executive secretary Chapman, "The original aim of the committee was to combat the growing error of racism by bringing before the public the positive Christian doctrines condemning such thought.
 Since those same doctrines which emphasize the brotherhood of man under the fatherhood of God apply to all races and peoples, we have felt that a broader application of them was imperative."

 Under its new name the committee vigorously opposed radio priest and vocal anti-Semite Coughlin's organization the Christian Front.
 They also spoke out against Mississippi senator Theodore Bilbo for opposing Franklin Roosevelt's Fair Employment Practices Committee by using arguments containing "personal attacks that help feed the flames of bigotry and discriminatory practice."
 Bilbo vowed to respond to the Committee's letter and promised that his reply "would be hot."

-In August 1940 the first anniversary issue of The Voice was published.
+In August 1940, the first anniversary issue of The Voice was published.
 The issue contained messages of support from Eleanor Roosevelt, Wendell Willkie, then-governor of New York Herbert H. Lehman, and President Franklin Roosevelt.

 By September 1939, the CCHR had local chapters in Chicago, Cincinnati, Boston, Detroit, Los Angeles, and San Francisco.
 Former New York State governor Al Smith joined the CCHR in September 1939, stating in a letter to the committee that "no Catholic can be an anti-Semite, because the Catholic Church teaches charity and love of your neighbor."

 The CCHR suspended its activities when World War II began.
 It was revived in 1944.
 Its reorganization, explained Emmanuel Chapman, "was made urgent by numerous requests from members of the committee who pointed to the resurgence of intolerance at this time."
 United States Supreme Court Justice Frank Murphy was named honorary chairman of the reorganized committee.

 Notable prelate Edwin Vincent O'Hara joined the CCHR in 1944.
-In November 1945 the CCHR awarded the Monsignor John A. Ryan Award to Congress of Industrial Organizations president Philip Murray and bishop Bernard James Sheil of Chicago, who were consequently commended by President Harry Truman.
+In November 1945, the CCHR awarded the Monsignor John A. Ryan Award to Congress of Industrial Organizations president Philip Murray and bishop Bernard James Sheil of Chicago, who were consequently commended by President Harry Truman.